polytope-labs/ismp/request_response.md

     pub height: u64,
     /// Host timestamp at which this request expires in seconds pub timeout_timestamp: u64,
+    /// Gas limit for executing the response to this get request
+    /// This value should be zero if the sending module is not a contract pub gas_limit: u64,
 }

 pub enum Request {